Robert Millikan: Memberships

+Civilian decorations

+Legacy

-On January 26, 1982, he was honored by the United States Postal Service with a 37¢ Great Americans series (1980–2000) postage stamp.
+On January 26, 1982, Millikan was honored by the United States Postal Service with a 37¢ Great Americans series (1980–2000) postage stamp.

 Tektronix named a street on their Portland, Oregon, campus after Millikan with the Millikan Way (MAX station) of Portland's MAX Blue Line named after the street.

-Name removal from college campuses during the 21st century
+Name removal from college campuses

-During the mid to late 20th century, several colleges had named buildings, physical features, awards, and professorships in honor of Robert Millikan.
+During the mid to late 20th century, several colleges named buildings, physical features, awards, and professorships after Millikan.
 In 1958, Pomona College named a science building Millikan Laboratory in honor of Millikan.
 After reviewing Millikan's association with the eugenics movement, the college administration voted in October 2020 to rename the building as the Ms. Mary Estella Seaver and Mr. Carlton Seaver Laboratory.

-On the Caltech campus, several physical features, rooms, awards, and a professorship were named in honor of Millikan, most notably the Millikan Library, which was completed in 1966.
-In January 2021, the Board of Trustees voted to immediately strip Millikan's name from the Caltech campus because of his association with eugenics.
+On the Caltech campus, several physical features, rooms, awards, and a professorship were named in honor of Millikan, including the Millikan Library, which was completed in 1966.
+In January 2021, on account of Millikan's affiliation with the Human Betterment Foundation, the Caltech Board of Trustees authorized removal of Millikan's name (and the names of five other historical figures affiliated with the Foundation), from campus buildings.
 The Robert A. Millikan Library has been renamed Caltech Hall.
 In November 2021, the Robert A. Millikan Professorship was renamed the Judge Shirley Hufstedler Professorship.

+This removal was opposed by mathematician Thomas C. Hales, who argued that "Millikan's beliefs fell within acceptable scientific norms of his day".
+He further criticized the Committee on Naming and Recognition (CNR) report for "failing to meet the minimal standards of accuracy and scholarship that are expected of official documents issued by one of the world's great scientific institutions", saying that it should be retracted, and called for Caltech to "restore Robert Andrews Millikan to a place of honor."

 Possible name removal from secondary schools during the 21st century

 In November 2020, Millikan Middle School (formerly Millikan Junior High School) in the suburban Los Angeles neighborhood of Sherman Oaks started the process of renaming their school.
 In February 2022, the Board of Education for the Los Angeles Unified School District voted unanimously to rename the school in honor of musician Louis Armstrong.

 In August 2020, the Long Beach Unified School District established a committee that would examine the need for renaming of their Robert A. Millikan High School.
-By early 2023, Long Beach remains the only city that still has an educational institution named in honor of Millikan.
+An October 2023 attempt to get the school board to restart the stalled renaming process failed.
+As of August 2024, Long Beach remains the only city that still has an educational institution named in honor of Millikan.

 Name removal from awards

-In the Spring of 2021, the American Association of Physics Teachers voted unanimously to remove Millikan's name from the Robert A. Millikan award, which honors "notable and intellectually creative contributions to the teaching of physics."
+In the spring of 2021, the American Association of Physics Teachers voted unanimously to remove Millikan's name from the Robert A. Millikan award, which honors "notable and intellectually creative contributions to the teaching of physics."
 A few months later, AAPT announced that the award would be renamed in honor of University of Washington professor of physics Lillian C. McDermott who died the previous year.